olebole/irafdoc/doc/onedspec.sbands.rst

   </p>
   <p>
   The results of measuring each bandpass in each spectrum are written to the specified output file.
-This file may be given as <tt>"STDOUT"</tt> to write the results to the terminal.
+This file may be given as <span style="font-family: monospace;">"STDOUT"</span> to write the results to the terminal.
 The output file contains lines with the spectrum name and aperture, the band identifications and fluxes or magnitudes, and the band index and equivalent width (if